glutanimate/simple-google-tts/README.md

     yo  Yoruba
     zu  Zulu

-Please note that, out of these, the `pico2wave` back end only supports the following languages:
+Please note that, out of these, the `pico2wave` back-end only supports the following languages:

     en  English
     de  German